 Before you sign any contracts, it’s essential to ask pointed questions that reveal a potential partner’s true capabilities.
 Go beyond their sales pitch and get into the specifics of how they operate.
 Start by asking about their experience with retailers of your size and scope.
 Ask for case studies or references.
 A partner who has successfully managed rollouts for other national chains will understand the precision your project requires.
 Next, inquire about the technology they use.
 How will you get visibility into your inventory?
 What tools do they use for transportation management and tracking shipments?
 Finally, get absolute clarity on their cost structure.
 Ask for a detailed breakdown and inquire about potential hidden fees related to storage, fuel surcharges, or last-mile delivery.

-What to Expect from Your Project Management Team
+What a Great Project Management Team Does

 A great logistics partner is defined by its people, especially the project management team.
 You should expect—and demand—proactive and transparent communication.
 This means having a single, dedicated point of contact who knows your project inside and out and provides regular, meaningful updates.
 You shouldn't have to chase them for information.
 Your project management team should also be flexible and responsive.
 Inevitably, challenges will arise, like a delayed shipment or a site that isn't ready for installation.
 A strong team won't just report the problem; they’ll come to you with solutions.
 They should also be able to provide clear performance metrics, so you can see exactly how the project is tracking against its goals and timelines.

-Avoid These Common Retail Rollout Mistakes
+Common Retail Rollout Mistakes to Avoid

 A successful multi-store rollout requires more than just a great fixture design; it demands flawless execution.
 Even with a solid plan, a few common oversights can lead to costly delays and frustrating setbacks.
 By anticipating these potential pitfalls, you can ensure your project stays on track, on time, and on budget from start to finish.
 Here are a few key mistakes to watch out for as you prepare for your next big launch.

-Underestimating Shipping Timelines and Complexities
+Mistake: Underestimating Shipping Timelines

 It’s easy to think of shipping as the final, simple step, but this is one of the biggest hurdles in any large-scale rollout.
 True retail logistics involves much more than just moving boxes; it includes demand forecasting, transportation management, and navigating customs for international shipments.
 A simple delay with a freight carrier or an unexpected issue at a port can have a domino effect on your entire schedule.
 Always build buffer time into your timeline and partner with an expert who understands the complexities of getting your fixtures delivered to dozens or even hundreds of locations without a hitch.

-Lacking a Central Point of Contact for Your Project
+Mistake: Lacking a Single Point of Contact

 When you’re coordinating with manufacturers, shipping carriers, and on-site installation teams, communication can get messy—fast.
 Without a single, dedicated point of contact, wires get crossed, details get missed, and accountability becomes unclear.
 This is why having a dedicated project management team is so critical.
 Think of your project manager as the hub of your entire operation.
 They ensure every stakeholder has the right information at the right time, keeping the project moving forward smoothly and making sure everyone is aligned on the goals and deadlines.